saucelabs/sauce-docs/docs/api-testing/composer/other-components.md

 <img src={useBaseUrl('img/api-testing/parseComponentUI_results.png')} alt="Parse component test"/>

-As you can see before parsing the string, the test will consider the variable `colors` as one big string so `colors[1]` will print `“` as that is the second character in the string.
-After parsing the string into JSON we can traverse through the variable as a JSON, so `colors[1]` will print the second element in the JSON array: `blue`.
+Before parsing the string, the test will consider the variable `colors` as one big string so `colors[1]` will print `“` as that is the second character in the string.
+After parsing the string into JSON the system can traverse through the variable as a JSON, so `colors[1]` will print the second element in the JSON array: `blue`.

 </details>
 <details><summary><strong>Code View Examples</strong></summary>